jeremypross/kitchen-sink-backend/readme.md

 ## Yummly API
 Kitchen Sink was created through the use of the Yummly API, which is one of the most robust food APIs with over 2 million recipes aggregated from various food blogs and recipe websites.
  - Note: in order to successfully use this application you will need to obtain an API ID and key from Yummly.
-This app was built on a generous academic plan provided by Yummly.
+This app was built on a generously provided academic plan.

 [Yummly API](https://developer.yummly.com/)